26 Metaprogramming

 #> a + b

 The rlang equivalents are enexpr() (captures an expression) and enquo() (captures an expression plus its environment, forming a quosure).
 The decision rule is simple: use substitute() in base R code, use enexpr()/enquo() in tidyverse/rlang code.
-If your function will be called by dplyr or other tidy-evaluation-aware code, use the rlang tools; they integrate with !!, { }, and eval_tidy().
-If you are writing standalone base R, substitute() and eval() are sufficient and dependency-free.
+If your function will be called by dplyr or other tidy-evaluation-aware code, reach for the rlang tools because they integrate with !!, { }, and eval_tidy().
+If you are writing standalone base R, substitute() and eval() are sufficient and carry zero dependencies.

 g <- function(x) rlang::enexpr(x)